 2. Why do you think Paul’s mother was not satisfied with the yearly birthday gift of 1,000 pounds for five years?

 Paul’s mother was not satisfied with the yearly birthday gift of 1,000 pounds for five years as she was very unsatisfied with her life.
-She always felt that she should receive a good treatment from life, which resulted in less interest for Paul’s birthday gift.
-However, Paul heard whispers for more money from the house.
+She always felt that she should receive good treatment in life, which resulted in less interest in Paul’s birthday gift.
+However, Paul heard whispers of more money from the house.

 3. What was the reason for the anxiety of Paul’s mother as he grew older?

 It can be implied from the story, The Rocking-horse Winner, that Paul was a child who suffered from autism and also Oedipus complex.
 This story portrays Paul who is at the beginning of his teenage years and is anxious to stop the sounds that were whispered in his house that “there must be more money”.
 Paul was eager to bring happiness and joy to his mother through money and wished to take the place of his father in her life.
 As he grew up, he bet on racing horses in order to earn more money by gambling.
 When Hester found that Paul was involved in horse racing, she asked her brother and gardener to keep him away from it.
 She understood how much stress Paul must have undergone while he grew up.
 She did not know the worry which was consuming and eating him was his mother.
 With more eagerness to win, he lost in many of the races.
 Before Derby, Paul grew worried about making more money for his mother and showing his luck to her.
 As she was worried, she quit the party in the middle in order to see her son healthy and safe.
 But it was the last time she saw her son.